 Dilation drops allow your doctor to get a better look at your retina, optic nerve, and macula.

 Optical Coherence Tomography

-OCT is a computer-guided device that creates a 3-D image map of the front part of your eye, the optic and retinal nerves, and the macula.
-It detects changes in the thickness of the macula and looks for small defects that may be difficult to identify during a visual field test.
+OCT is a computer-guided device that creates a 3-D image map of the front part of your eye, the optic nerve, and the macula.
+It detects changes in the thickness of the macula, which is known as diabetic macular edema.

 Dye is injected into your arm to identify new or leaking blood vessels in your eye.
 Magnified devices capture images that cannot be seen with your doctor’s naked eye.